hollenstein/xlsxreport/DOCUMENTATION.md

 --- *Note: this section needs to be rewritten* ---

 The **comparison group** allows defining a block of differential expression comparison columns.
-Adding the parameter "comparison_group: True" defines a comparison group.
+A comparison group is defined by the parameters `tag` and `columns`.
 The columns that belong to a comparison group have a column name that consists of one part that describes the content of the column, for example "P-value" or "Fold change", and another part that describes which samples or experiments are compared, for example "Control vs. Condition".
 To